$L^2$-cohomology of quasi-fibered boundary metrics: Weighted -cohomology of -metrics

 where we recall that $v= \prod_{i=1}^{\ell}x_i$ is a total boundary defining function of $M$.
 Since by \eqref{wl2.2}, we have that

 where $m=\dim M$, we see that \eqref{wl2.12} can be reformulated in terms of $\QFC$-metrics as follows,

 where

-Instead of working with general weighted $L^2$-forms, it will be sometime convenient to work with weighted $\QFB$-conormal forms, especially for arguments involving integration by parts.
+Instead of working with general weighted $L^2$-forms, it will be sometimes convenient to work with weighted $\QFB$-conormal forms, especially for arguments involving integration by parts.
 More precisely, consider the space

 with $\nabla$ a choice of covariant derivative for $\Lambda^q({}^{\QFC}T^*M)\to M$, where